JGCRI/pygcam/docs/source/config.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Each project must have its own section.
 For example, to setup a project called, say, "myproj", I would create the section ``[myproj]``.
-Following this, I would define variables particular to this project, e.g., where the to find the files defining scenarios, queries, and so on.
+Following this, I would define variables particular to this project, e.g., where to find the files defining scenarios, queries, and so on.

 Note that the :ref:`new <new>` sub-command will set up the structure for a new